Virginia Work Related Injury Attorneys

 - Knowing when you are required to look for and accept “light duty’ work

 Under the Virginia Workers’ Compensation Act, an injured employee doesn’t have to prove anyone was at fault or make a negligence claim.
 In order to minimize the costs of insurance for most companies, many employers and insurance companies want to deny or minimize your claim.
-We represent workers who are injured on the job to make sure they get the best treatment and the most compensation available to them by law.

 Table of Contents